hdhhdhdh648/basket-random-modded/README.md

 # Basket Random Modded

+## Preamble

+The game can be played [here](https://hdhhdhdh648.github.io/basket-random-modded/)

+This documentation provides tools, references, and guidelines to help developers create game modes for Basket Random Modded.

+Basket Random Modded is a remake of Basket Random to allow for seamless modding and custom community game modes.
+It runs on any internet browser, allowing it to run on all platforms.
+All scripts are written JS, physical elements of game are rendered using canvas and other are in HTML and CSS.

 ## GameEngine Communication

 This section explains the functions used to send and receive data between your mod and the game engine.